1. Have All Masses Sampled

 3. Approve Routine Labwork

 Labwork can also help detect cancer early and should be done regularly for all middle-aged and senior pets.
-Routine labwork for most pets typically includes:- A complete blood count to measure the number of the different types of blood cells
+Routine labwork for most pets typically includes:

 - A serum chemistry panel to measure organ function and electrolytes